evanmayer/hotspot/HOWTO.md

 > **NOTE:** These tabs register the frame to a third edge of the mirror, so **it is important that they not be bent**.

 Long 5/16-18 steel threaded rods connect the two halves of the frame.
 On one end of the threaded rods, a nyloc "jam" nut on the outside of the perforated aluminum extrusion provides clamping force.
 On the other end of the threaded rod, a slide-adjust nut with a thumb button allows easily changing the distance between clamping surfaces, and applies clamping force to the outside of the opposite aluminum extrusion.
+Care should be exercised with this slide-adjust nut, as pressing the button will release any tension on the threaded rod.

 ## Coordinate System